Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming

 \section{Conclusion}

-Modeling unknown functions using exact GPs is computationally intractable for a lot of applications.
+Modeling unknown functions using exact GPs is computationally intractable in many applications.
 This problem becomes especially severe when performing full Bayesian inference using sampling-based methods.
-In this paper, a recent approach for a low-rank representation of stationary GPs, originally proposed by \citet{solin2018hilbert}, has been implemented and analyzed in detail.
+In this paper, a recent approach for a low-rank representation of stationary GPs, originally proposed by \citet{solin2018hilbert}, has been analyzed in detail.
 The method is based on a basis function approximation via Laplace eigenfunctions.
 The method has an attractive computational cost as it effectively approximates GPs by linear models, which is also an attractive property in modular probabilistic programming programming frameworks.
-The dominating cost per log density evaluation (during sampling) is $O(nm+m)$, which is a big benefit in comparison to $O(n^3)$ of a exact GP model.
+The dominating cost per log density evaluation (during sampling) is $O(nm+m)$, which is a big benefit in comparison to $O(n^3)$ of an exact GP model.
 The obtained design matrix is independent of hyperparameters and therefore only needs to be constructed once, at cost $O(nm)$.
 All dependencies on the kernel and the hyperparameters are through the prior distribution of the regression weights.
 The parameters' posterior distribution is $m$-dimensional, where $m$ is usually much smaller than the number of observations $n$.

-The main contribution of this paper is an in-depth analysis and diagnosis of the performance and accuracy of the approximation in relation to the key factors of the method, that is, the number of basis functions, the boundary condition of the Laplace eigenfunctions, and the non-linearity of the function to be learned.
-Recommendations for the values of these key factors based on the recognized relations among them have been provided along with illustrations of these relations.
-These illustrations will not only help users to improve performance and save computation time, but also serve as a powerful diagnosis tool whether the chosen values for the number of basis functions and the boundary condition are adequate to fit to the data at hand with sufficient accuracy.
+As one of the main contributions of this paper, we provided an in-depth analysis of the approximation's performance and accuracy in relation to the key factors of the method, that is, the number of basis functions, the boundary condition of the Laplace eigenfunctions, and the non-linearity of the function to be learned.
+On that basis, as our second main contribution, we developed practical diagnostics to assess the approximation's performance as well as an iterative procedure to obtain an accurate approximation with minimal computational costs.